 Q: How can employees get help to collect Wage Supplements (fringe benefits) that their employer owes them?

 A: The Division of Labor Standards investigates and tries to collect claims for unpaid benefits or wage supplements which the employer has agreed to provide.
 Wage supplements include:

-Q: Does the law require that either an employer or employee "give notice" of termination?
+Q: Does the law require that an employer "give notice" of termination?

 Q: Where will I find details on pensions and retirement funds, 401Ks, health & welfare plans, continuation of health care coverage and severance?

 A: The Employee Benefits Security Administration enforces the Employee Retirement Income Security Act (ERISA).
 It also enforces the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 These acts cover matters that involve: